 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-Sophie Dijon: Presented protocol allows to quantify the broad range of lipids in various tissues.
+Sophie Dijon: The presented protocol allows to quantify the broad range of lipids in various tissues.
 It’s an easy tool to study lipid mechanisms and identify biomarkers indicating early toxicity in animal models.

 REQUIRED: What is the main advantage of this technique?

-Sophie Dijon: This method delivers the quantitative profile of more than 400 molecular lipids from 14 different lipid classes in broad variety of sample matrixes within 10 minutes run time per sample.
+Sophie Dijon: This method delivers the quantitative profile of more than 400 molecular lipids from 14 different lipid classes in a broad variety of sample matrixes within 10 minutes run time per sample.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?